Liveaboard Diving in the Galapagos Islands

 Currents can range from 1 to 5 knots at the sites we visit, and visibility is generally between 30 and 80 feet.
 Most divers are comfortable with a 7mm wetsuit June – November with a hooded vest and gloves and a minimum 5 mm wetsuit December - May.
 Gloves and hood are strongly recommended.

-The Humboldt Explorer comfortably accommodates 16 passengers in 8 air-conditioned rooms, all of which have private bath and shower facilities.
-Most cabins can be arranged to provide two twin beds or one large bed depending on guest needs.
-All cabins have flat screen televisions and windows to maximize the view of the Pacific Ocean and Galapagos Archipelago.
+The Majestic Explorer comfortably accommodates 16 passengers in 8 air-conditioned rooms, all of which have private bath and shower facilities.
+Six of the eight cabins have twin beds and all cabins can be converted to queen beds for couples.
+All cabins have dressers, closet and windows to maximize the view of the Pacific Ocean and Galapagos Archipelago.
 Cabins are located on the main and lower decks.
 The air-conditioned salon on the main deck includes dining tables, TV, CD/DVD, video library and lounge area.
+Sunning/viewing areas, ample seating and a hot tub are located on the top deck.